Mycena epipterygia: Description

 The cap is striate, bell-shaped at first, but becoming convex, or occasionally nearly flat with the margin turning up slightly.
-The cap has a sticky surface from which the cuticle can be peeled, and measures 1 to 2 cm wide, with a colour varying from yellowish brown to gray-brown.
+The cap has a sticky surface from which the cuticle can be peeled and measures 1 to 2 cm wide, with a colour varying from yellowish brown to gray-brown.
 The margin is somewhat irregular, and the flesh white and fragile.
-The stipe is long and slender, about 4-9 cm tall and 1–2 mm wide; it does not taper, and is yellowish to yellow-green, the colour serving to distinguish the fungus from other species.
+The stipe is long and slender, about 4-9 cm tall and 1–2 mm wide; it does not taper, and is yellowish to yellow-green, an identifying feature.

 The gills are white to cream, sometimes tinged with pink when older; they are fairly widely spaced, adnate, or slightly decurrent.
-The spores are amyloidic and have a length of 8 to 10 micrometres and a width of 4 to 5.5 micrometres.
+The spores are amyloidic and have a length of 8 to 10 micrometres and a width of 4 to 5.5 μm.
 The spore print is white to very pale buff.